Consultant General and Upper GI Surgeon, Honorary Reader, and NHS Research Scotland Clinician.

 Appointments and Activities

 Mr Skipworth provides inpatient and day case general surgery (with a specialist interest in oesophagogastric surgery), elective and emergency endoscopy, and general surgery emergency cover.
-Mr Skipworth holds the post of NHS Research Scotland Clinician and he retains active collaborative research interests in the fields of cancer cachexia (the syndrome of muscle and fat wasting experienced by cancer patients) and oesophagogastric malignancy.
+Mr Skipworth holds the post of NHS Research Scotland Clinician and he retains active collaborative research interests in the fields of cancer cachexia (the syndrome of muscle and fat wasting experienced by cancer patients), oesophagogastric malignancy and non-technical skills/human factors in surgery.
 Mr Skipworth is involved in the development and governance of robotic general surgery in NHS Lothian, the first clinical site in the UK to adopt the Cambridge Medical Robotics Versius platform.
 Mr Skipworth is also actively involved in undergraduate and postgraduate education.
-He is an Advanced Trauma Life Support (ATLS) and Non-Technical Skills for Surgeons (NoTSS) Instructor and teaches regularly on these and other courses.
-He is an e-tutor for Edinburgh Surgery Online (ESO), and teaches on the MSc in Surgical Sciences, the ChM in General Surgery, and the MSc in Patient Safety and Clinical Human Factors.
+He is a Non-Technical Skills for Surgeons (NoTSS) Instructor and teaches regularly on these courses.
+He is an e-tutor for Edinburgh Surgery Online (ESO), and is a Course Lead for the MSc in Patient Safety and Clinical Human Factors.
+He is Secretary of the international Cancer Cachexia Society, and co-lead for the Caledonian Cachexia Collaborative, a consortium of Scottish universities involved in cachexia research.
 He is a reviewer for various medical and scientific journals.

 Mr Skipworth's pre-registration House Officer posts were undertaken in Edinburgh.
 He then trained for a year in London, as a Senior House Officer in Accident & Emergency, followed by an Anatomy Demonstrator post in Imperial College.
 The remainder of his Basic and Higher Surgical Training were undertaken in the South-East of Scotland.
 This training included a dedicated period of translational and clinical research, following which he was awarded a Doctorate of Medicine (with Distinction) from the University of Edinburgh.
 Between 2013 and 2014, he was awarded an international fellowship by ANZGOSA (Australian and New Zealand Gastro-Oesophageal Surgery Association) and worked as a Fellow in Upper GI Surgery at the Royal North Shore Hospital in Sydney, Australia.